stoeffn/StudApp/README.md

 # Technical Trivia

 * Backed by Core Data
-* Uses OAuth for authorization (and saves tokens securely in Apple's Keychain)
+* Uses OAuth for authorization (and stores tokens securely in Apple's Keychain)
 * Organizations are backed by CloudKit and can be updated on the fly

 # Setting Up a Development Environment